Denver Ecstatic Dance

 You do not have to prepare for ecstatic dance.
 We suggest you wear clothes that allow free movement.
 You may bring a water bottle, a drum, flow art materials, etc.

-Here's what to expect at each session:
+Here's what to expect at a 1:1 session:

-We start seated in a circle.
 Rachel will explain what ecstatic dance is, what the guidelines/house rules are, etc.

 Rachel will say that the room is a confidential and judgement-free space and that you are welcome to discuss your own movement with anyone but to please not talk about anyone else's movement outside of the session.